wrijugh/ckad/index.md

 [https://youtu.be/_Sqy6vi6fWo](https://youtu.be/_Sqy6vi6fWo)

-## Kubernetes CKAD Tips 28 – Secrets create
+## Kubernetes CKAD Tips 28 – Secrets Create and View

 Kubernetes Secrets let you store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
 Storing confidential information in a Secret is safer and more flexible than putting it verbatim in a Pod definition or in a container image.